App version: 0.1.0

 The Takeaway

-Buying a car on the private market opens so many doors to drivers — and we’re not just talking about the car doors themselves.
-While private party auto loans make it possible to finance a vehicle purchased on the private market, it’s important to understand that these loans do tend to have higher interest rates than their dealership counterparts.
-However, their interest rates are still usually lower than the rates on unsecured personal loans — so if you’re committed to buying on the private market, a private party auto loan might be your best shot.Refinancing might be the right option for you if you qualify for a lower APR than your existing car loan.
+Private party auto loans make it possible to finance a vehicle purchased on the private market, but it’s important to understand that these loans do tend to have higher interest rates than their dealership counterparts.
+However, their interest rates are still usually lower than the rates on unsecured personal loans — so if you’re committed to buying on the private market, a private party auto loan may work for you.Refinancing might be the right option for you if you qualify for a lower APR than your existing car loan.
 Lantern by SoFi can help you compare auto refinancing offers in just minutes.
 Just fill out a short form and see whether you prequalify.Find and compare auto loan refinance options with Lantern.

 Frequently Asked Questions